 Wealthy was widowed at age 47 and left with 10 children to tend to.
 Of the 10, only two were over the age of 18.
 Without James, the family breadwinner, finances naturally became exceptionally tight.
 Yet somehow she managed to keep the ship afloat, selling off bits and pieces of real estate James had purchased during their married years, and no doubt relying on her older children, once working, to help out on the home front.
 Wealthy Ann Jaques Angus died of kidney disease* in 1892.
 She was 74.

 My grandmother Fannie B. Woodruff Brodhead (Wealthy Angus’s granddaughter via daughter Wealthy Angus Woodruff) was fiercely proud of her Angus roots.
-Born 11 June 1882 (137 years ago tomorrow!), she was nearly 10 when her grandmother Angus died—old enough to have many memories of time spent visiting her grandmother at the big Angus house at 927 Elizabeth Avenue, Elizabeth, NJ.
+Born 11 June 1882 (137 years ago tomorrow!), she was nearly 10 when her grandmother Angus died—old enough to have many memories of time spent visiting her grandmother, whose last years were spent in a house on Reid Street.

 Unfortunately, I was just a little 5-year-old when my grandmother died, so I never had a chance to ask her anything of importance.
 But, here I am a half century later, doing my bit to pass along family history details nonetheless; details she left behind in the hope someone would take up the mantle.
 Fortunately, someone usually does.
 I think she would be pleased to know this obituary still has an audience all these years later.